zant/site/content/posts/meillassoux-maths.md

 > Let f be a map (relation) from set A to its power set P(A). f: A -> P(A) is not surjective.
 As a consequence, card(A) < card(P(A)) holds for any set A.

 The power set of any set has always bigger cardinality (is bigger) than the original set!
 Isn't that cool?

+Even more, we can also see that this definitions matches exactly what Meillassoux is mentioning, just after this first quote:

+> You will always obtain the same
+> result: the set B of possible groupings (or parts) of a set A is
+> always bigger than A - even if A is infinite.

 ## What Meillassoux really meant